Training & Professional Development

 Young people are leading dynamic and important social change in schools and communities across the country.
-CFS partners with the Youth Development M.Ed.
-Program at UIC to offer a three-day training institute for youth organizers, teachers, and youth workers who are interested in exploring ideas and building strategies to incorporate social justice practices into their work.
+CFS is partnering with the School of the Art Institute to offer a three-day training institute for youth organizers, teachers, and youth workers who are interested in exploring ideas and building strategies to incorporate social justice practices into their work.
 Rev Up features workshops led by some of the most innovative youth development organizations in Chicago and provides opportunities to build strong professional networks to support youth-led social change.

 community organizing Skills series

 This series of trainings are designed for new and advanced organizers to share, re-learn, and gain new skills.
 Adults and youth are encouraged to attend.

 Facilitation and Popular Education Skills - October 5, 2016 6pm-9pm

 Creating engaging learning and skill building sessions is vital to all youth organizations as well as community organizing efforts.
 In this session participants will explore the fundamentals of popular education and how it has been used as a tool for organizing across multiple issues.
 They will ask the question what is the role of facilitation in creating dynamic interactive workshops while practicing facilitation skills and creating innovative agendas on relevant topics.

 Fundamental Organizing Skills - November 2, 2016 6pm-9pm

 Chicago is a hot bed for innovative grassroots campaigns.
 Join us to gain the skills that sharpen your knowledge and ability to be effective organizers and campaign supporters.
 In this session participants will examine the elements of successful campaigns and learn tools for framing issues, base building, and analyzing power.